 The changes in the ionization history affect CMB anisotropies via the Thomson visibility function.
-Fig.~\ref{fig:dcldlogx} shows the derivative of the logarithm of the temperature power spectrum with respect to logarithm of $x_e$ at redshifts $z_k$.
+Figure~\ref{fig:dcldlogx} shows the derivative of the logarithm of the temperature power spectrum with respect to logarithm of $x_e$ at redshifts $z_k$.
 The strongest response occurs around the peak of the visibility function ($z_* \simeq 1100$) with about 4\% maximum amplitude.
-The colour bar shows that the change in the slopes of spectra is positive for $z > z_*$, and a negative response for $z < z_*$.
+The color bar shows that the change in the slopes of spectra is positive for $z > z_*$, and a negative response for $z < z_*$.
 The precise calculation of the functional derivatives requires a boost in the {\tt CAMB} accuracy parameters.
-In particular, we reduced the time step by a factor of 20, as one needs a high resolution time-sampling around recombination to avoid discontinuities in the Boltzmann equation solver, achieving numerically-stable responses.
+In particular, we reduced the time step by a factor of 20, as one needs a high resolution time sampling around recombination to avoid discontinuities in the Boltzmann equation solver, achieving numerically stable responses.

 With the derivatives of the observables at hand, we use (\ref{eq:deriv_bf}) to calculate the functional derivatives of the cosmological parameters and chi-squared, which are then used to find the shifts in the best-fit values.
 Figures \ref{fig:domegadf_all}, \ref{fig:dchi2df_all} and \ref{fig:dchi2_multi} illustrate these derivatives, showing the changes in the best-fit cosmological parameters, best-fit chi-squared, and the quadratic response of the best-fit chi-squared $\delta^2 \chi^2_{\mathrm{BF}} / \delta \mathrm{ln} \, [x_e(z)] \delta \mathrm{ln} \, [x_e(z')]$ with respect to variations in $\mathrm{ln} [x_e(z)]$.